labs16/KB2040-I2C-Bridge/README.md

 *   **Hardware:** Adafruit KB2040 or compatible RP2040 board.
 *   **Software:** Arduino IDE (if compiling from source).

+## 🧱 Packet Payload Definition
+Packet Payload Definition: (byte count varies with data length)

+             < Byte0 > < Byte1 > <Byte2 > < Byte3 >< Byte4 >.....< Byte8 >

+< Byte0 > = Mode/Size Byte and it contains information on whether it is a Block Transfer and the Size(Bytes) of the Data.
+The High Nibble determines if it is Block and the Lower Nibble is the size of the Data Transfer.
+A High Nibble of  0xB indicates a block transfer.

+Example: 0xB2 means Block of length two bytes, 0x04 means non-block of length four bytes.

+< Byte1 > =  R/W Byte: Read = 0x72 and Write = 0x77

+< Byte2 > = dev-id = 7-bit Device Address for the peripheral

+< Byte3 > = ADDR = register address in Hex

+< Byte4:N Bytes > = DATA sent / received

+< Byte N+1 > ERROR Byte  0x00 = Success / 0xFF Failure

+## 🎚️ GUI Control

+The UXB-300 is a browser based GUI builder that lets you wire up register-level controls with any target IC.
+The following link provides an example with a LPS22HB as the target.
+ PROVIDE EXAMPLE to Tutorial : <>

 ## 📜 License
 This project is open source.
 Feel free to use and modify it!